RevenueHunt/docs/docs/reference/app-settings.md

 ![app settings catalogue](/images/manual_appsettings_catalogue.png)

 **Metafields Namespaces** - We will import the metafields information for the following namespaces.
-You will then be able to display this information in the products result page.
-In this section we'll display a list of metafield categories found in your store.
-You can toggle the button to activate the metrafielss and follow this article to show them in the quiz: [How to Add Product Metafileds]().
+You will then be able to display this information on the product's result page.
+In this section, we'll display a list of metafield categories found in your store.
+You can toggle the button to activate the metafields and follow this article to show them in the quiz: [How to Add Product Metafileds]().

 ## SMTP